ChrisForti/react-staticserver/README.md

-## This is a static website that uses a react app, as a server.
-IT also has an api
+## This code uses a react app as a server has a static website/template, and It also has an api endpoint.
-endpoint.

 # Usage